Ceratopetalum gummiferum: Cultivation

 In cultivation, plants usually grow to no more than 6 metres in height.
 Plants may be propagated from seed or cuttings, the latter method being preferred to maintain good colour forms.
 Well-drained soil is required to avoid problems with dieback associated with root-rot fungus.
+The psyllid Cerotrioza nigromacula is a serious pest, causing leaf curling and (via growth of sooty mould) blackening of foliage.
+Severe infestations of C. nigromacula can stunt growth.